 If you want to stop smoking, taking varenicline (trade names Champix® and Chantix®) is likely to more than double your chance of success.

+Varenicline is a medicine that helps people to stop smoking.
 The majority of people who smoke would like to stop.
 One of the main reasons that many struggle to quit is that nicotine, which you breathe in when you smoke, is addictive.
-Soon after your last smoke, you start to get withdrawal symptoms.
+Soon after your last smoke, you start to have withdrawal symptoms.
 This is where varenicline (Champix®) can help.

 Varenicline (Champix®) is a medicine that was first licensed in the UK in December 2006.
 It was developed to help smokers to stop smoking.
 Varenicline mimics the effect of nicotine on the body.
 Therefore, it both reduces the urge to smoke and relieves withdrawal symptoms.